Now We're Cookin' (album): Reception

 Upon release, it was the feature album on triple J with the station promoting it by saying, "With their signature guitars, pop hooks, powerful vocals and R&B influence, it's a juicy slice to sink your teeth into."

-Dylan Marshall from The AU Review said "Now We're Cookin is Polish Club at their best, most melodic and entirely complete" adding "there's a sense of lightness to the album that opens up the band's more endearing and earnest side."
+Dylan Marshall from The AU Review said: "Now We're Cookin is Polish Club at their best, most melodic and entirely complete" adding "there's a sense of lightness to the album that opens up the band's more endearing and earnest side."

-Rolling Stone Magazine said "Polish Club have spent their time breaking new ground and subverting expectations with their blistering sound.
+Rolling Stone Australia said: "Polish Club have spent their time breaking new ground and subverting expectations with their blistering sound.
 Now We're Cookin continues that thread, with their soulful, blues-rock sounding mixing with almost Nineties-like pop sensibilities at times, showcasing a truly understated versatility."

 Alasdair Belling from Tone Deaf said "When it comes to their sound, Polish Club have always been outliers, strutting soul-injected rock and roll alongside the likes of Royal Blood, DZ Deathrays and countless other guitar-slinging bands.
 Now We're Cookin is no exception to their (lack thereof) rules, combining their trademark guitar and drum energy, overlaid with 80s synths and infectious hooks."
 Belling said "It's Queens of the Stone Age going to a disco with Cher with Billy Bragg on the decks [and] it works like a charm."

 Sally McMullen from Music Feeds said Now We're Cookin takes us on stylistic twists and turns.
 It bursts out of the gate with the groovin' 'Stop for a Minute', which uses an earworm chorus to comment on toxic behaviour in the music industry.
 Then we're served toe-tapping percussion, playful guitar riffs and Novak's fierce falsetto on 'New Age'.
 Polish Club purists need fear not, the boys make many nods to their garage rock roots on tracks like the fuzzy 'Whack', pop-rock infused 'Just Talking' and the croony tongue-in-cheek closer 'Fuck Off & Die'.

 Arun Kendall from Backseat Mafia called the album "a very pleasant ray of sunshine when all else around is dark.
 And yet this bright ray of colour is a little more nuanced and layered than is expected.
 This is a band with a presence and diverse sonic textures."

 Al Newstead from Triple J said "Simple lyrics, catchy melodies, accessible sounds - every track is designed to be easy to pick up and hard to put down, and never outlasts its welcome, saying what it needs to in a radio-friendly three-and-a-bit minutes and done."

 Steven G from The Weekend Notes said "This is a great album.
 One track took me a bit of getting used to, 9 tracks are just listenable from the word go, and you can't ask for much more than that."